fodela/BackEnd_notes/identity_and_authentication.md

 **Microservices** take individual responsibilities and split them into smaller servers.
 All the systems are self-contained and minimal interaction between them is needed.
 But if the authentication service is embedded within each of these systems, and we change it in one system, we may have to make the change across all other systems.
 To solve this issue, we can create the authentication service as a microservice of its own - acting as a single self-contained system to handle everything related to authentication.

 A token is a credential that is temporary and allows the frontend to remember who that person is for subsequent requests.

+### JSON Web Tokens (JWTs)

+Recall that users will submit information from our frond-end to a third-party authentication service such as Auth0.
+If the login is successful, the authentication service will return a successful result along with a token.
+This token will be used in subsequent requests whenever our services need to authenticate the user.

+JSON web tokens (JWT) are intrinsically stateless, meaning that our server knows that this token is valid and works regardless of the state of a session.
+When JWT is passed to the front-end then to the server, that server only has to fetch a public key one time from the authentication service.
+The key will then be stored in the server to verify the JWT.
+Stateless also solves the problem of scalability.